okta/okta.github.io/_source/_posts/2018-09-17-electron-appauth-user-authentication.md

 ## Why Okta?

 You might be asking: why should I use Okta when authentication with Google works?
-The reason is simple, if you want to manage the users of your app, Okta makes it possible.
-With Google, anyone with a Google Account can login, but you have no way of revoking access or updating user's permissions because you can't manage your users through Google.
+The reason is simple; if you want to manage the users of your app, Okta makes it possible.
+With Google, anyone with a Google Account can log in, but you have no way of revoking access or updating user's permissions because you can't manage your users through Google.
 Okta lets you manage your users, as well as modify their attributes and permissions.
 Better yet, you can still use Google as a social login mechanism with Okta!

 ## Use Okta for Authentication with OIDC in Your Electron App